xbeat/Machine-Learning/README.md

 Understanding OrderedDict Basics

 OrderedDict is a dictionary subclass that maintains the order of key-value pairs based on when they were inserted.
 Unlike regular dictionaries prior to Python 3.7, OrderedDict guarantees order preservation, making it ideal for removing duplicates while maintaining sequence.

+## Python Template Languages for Dynamic Content

+Introduction to Jinja2 Template Language

+Jinja2 is a modern and designer-friendly templating language for Python, modeled after Django's template engine.
+It features powerful automatic HTML escaping, template inheritance, and configurable syntax that makes it highly adaptable for various templating needs.

 ## Exploring Float32, Float16, and BFloat16 for Deep Learning in Python